 sudo apt-get install libreoffice-l10n-xx

-Chrome is installed by downloading the .deb file from the Google web site.
+Chrome for 64 bit computers is installed by downloading the .deb file from the Google web site.
 After that the commands

 do the trick.
 Installing libappindicator1 before the deb file prevents a dependency error.